Today’s guests have a few expectations when booking a table.

 Below, we’ll examine these key questions as we review eight of the industry’s top restaurant reservation systems

-Eat App is a cloud based, cross platform (you can use it on iPads, Desktops and mobile phones), and simple to use restaurant reservation system.
-It includes powerful table management and guest database and CRM features that help with day to day operations, reducing mistakes and improving revenue.
+Eat App is a cloud-based, cross-platform (you can use it on iPads, Desktops, and mobile phones), and a simple-to-use restaurant reservation system.
+It includes powerful table management and guest database and CRM features that help with day-to-day operations, reducing mistakes and improving revenue.

 Eat App offers a system that is the easiest way to take online reservations without the headache of expensive software and complicated pricing structures.

 Eat App's various integration possibilities including POS, phone and payment integrations take your hospitality and marketing to the next level with guest advanced data, like spend per guest, itemized menu items per guest and voided tickets, and improved customer service.

 Simply put, Eat App puts you in control of the data and the reservation experience, allowing you to build direct relationships with your guests.